 Hit up a massive music festival

-We still have Solshine Music Festival and Winter Park Music Festival coming up this summer, so if you missed our other music events, you can still check this one off the list!
+We have everything from the Solshine Music Festival and Saturday Music Series to the Jazz Festival and the Switchback Music Festival coming up this summer, so if you missed our other music events, you can still check this one off the list!
 They may not be described as massive, but does size really matter?

 Or just hit all the stops in town that have live music and make it feel like the music fest is spread throughout the valley.